HERE'S WHAT YOU NEED TO KNOW ABOUT Capital One 360 DEPOSIT PRODUCTS

 - Tell us the dollar amount of the suspected error.

-If you tell us orally or through electronic communication, we may require that you send us your complaint or question in writing within ten (10) business days to the above address.
-We will tell you the results of our investigation within ten (10) business days or twenty (20) business days for international transactions (a electronic funds transaction initiated outside the United States or Puerto Rico), after we hear from you and will correct any error promptly.
-If we need more time, however, we may take up to forty-five (45) days, or ninety (90) days for international transactions, to investigate your complaint or question.
-If we decide to do this, we will recredit your account within ten (10) business days, or twenty (20) business days in the case of an international transaction, for the amount you think is in error, so that you will have use of the money during the time it takes us to complete our investigation.
-If we require your written confirmation and we do not receive your complaint or question in writing within ten (10) business days, we may not recredit your account.
+If you tell us orally, we may require that you send us your complaint or question in writing within ten (10) business days to the above address.
+We will tell you the results of our investigation within ten (10) business days after we hear from you and will correct any error promptly.
+If we need more time, we may take up to forty-five (45) days, or ninety (90) days for foreign-initiated transactions, or new accounts to investigate your complaint or question.
+If we decide to do this, we will credit your account within ten (10) business days for the amount you think is in error, so that you will have use of the money during the time it takes us to complete our investigation.
+If we require your written confirmation and we do not receive your complaint or question in writing within ten (10) business days, we may not credit your account.
+For new accounts, we may take up to 20 business days to credit your account for the amount you think is in error.

-, writing us at Capital One 360, PO Box 60, St Cloud MN, 56302-0060, or sending us an electronic communication through the Internet at our website (www.capitalone360.com) in time for us to receive your request three (3) business days or more before the transfer is scheduled to be made.
+writing us at Capital One 360, PO Box 60, St Cloud MN, 56302-0060, or sending us an electronic communication through the Internet at our website (www.capitalone360.com).
+We must receive your stop payment request at least three (3) business days before the transfer is scheduled to be made.
 When you make the request, you must tell us your name and account number, the account to which the transfer is scheduled to be made, specify the exact amount of the transfer you want stopped, and the date the transfer is scheduled to be made.
-If you call or send us an electronic communication, we may require you to put your request in writing within fourteen (14) days after you call or send us the electronic communication.
+If you call us, we may require you to put your request in writing at the above address and to get it to us within fourteen (14) days after you call.
+If you do not, then your verbal request will expire after fourteen (14) days.

-If you ordered us to stop one of these transfers three (3) business days or more before the transfer is scheduled and we do not do so, we will be liable for your losses or damages, unless we require and do not receive written confirmation of an oral or electronic stop payment request within the fourteen (14) days and the transfer takes place after the fourteen (14) days, or you fail to give us proper instructions that would enable us to stop the transfer.
+If you ordered us to stop one of these transfers three (3) business days or more before the transfer is scheduled and we do not do so, we will be liable for your losses or damages, unless you failed to give us proper instructions that would enable us to stop the transfer.
 We will not be responsible if our computer system does not act on your order because you did not give us precise and correct information.
 Our liability for losses or damages may be limited to actual damages that you have sustained if the failure to stop payment was due to a bona fide error, despite our procedures to avoid such errors.

 - DISCLOSURE OF ACCOUNT INFORMATION TO THIRD PARTIES.
 We shall disclose information to third parties about your account or the transfers you make: